NorthEastern US Transit Systems

 2762 photos, 567 new

-The northeastern US has the highest concentration of rail transit systems in the US, from Boston to Washington DC.
+The northeast has the highest concentration of rail transit systems in the US, from Boston to Washington DC.
 New York City dominates this section

 130 photos

 Home to the first subway in North America.
 This city has a lot to offer a transit fan.
-It has traditional subways and Light Rail, formerly trolley lines, that run through the city subway.
+It has traditional subways and Light Rail, formerly trolley lines that run through the city subway.
 There are commuter rail and trolleybuses.
-Then one line rail line that still used PCC cars.
+Then, there was a one-line rail line that still used PCC cars.

 105 photos, 82 new